 Marketing makes cereal sound very healthy.
 Cereal has added banana, blueberries, strawberries.
 The packaging looks great, the claims are amazing and what about the idea that ‘breakfast is the most important part of your day?’
 It is all marketing from big brands to entice you into an easy, on the go, healthy start to the day.
 The clever ‘fresh’ looking packaging and the use of energetic, fit images lead you to believe that your cereal product is good for you.
 When sadly it really isn’t.

 Kelloggs himself made up the phrase ‘breakfast is the most important part of your day’.
 It is a marketing slogan.

 Marketing and strategising come into all big brands, there are government guidelines of course, but these can be sidestepped.
-When Kellogg’s announced that they were going to add the ‘traffic light’ labeling to ‘some’ of their packets the reasoning was to let consumers know how much sugar was in each serving, it was a step in the right direction.
+When Kellogg’s announced that they were going to add the ‘traffic light’ labelling to ‘some’ of their packets the reasoning was to let consumers know how much sugar was in each serving, it was a step in the right direction.
 This came about from pressure from consumers.

 However, there can be up 6 different types of sugar in some packets of cereal.
 Cereal manufacturers easily work around the ‘traffic light’ labeling by simply reducing their recommendations.
 If the sugar content is too high, brands simply reduce their ‘serving size suggestion’ to fit the sugar recommendations.